-DeLLMa: A Framework for Decision Making Under Uncertainty with Large Language Models
+DeLLMa: Decision Making Under Uncertainty with Large Language Models

 1 University of Southern California * Equal Contribution